tipson007/anti-cheat/README.md

 ```bash
 pip install psutil pywin32 pyudev
 ```
+make sure to comment out this module : import win32com.client || when running this on mac

 ### 3. Update Email Configuration
 Open the script (`security_check.py`) in a text editor and update the following lines with your email details: